arogozhnikov/sloths/README.md

 In 'normal' python, after a couple of levels this turns into a mess very quickly.

+Comment from later: I realized that a lot of functionality is missing in this concept to support my critical scenarios, so I'll be reworking the concept

 **before**
 ```python
 # this one is ugly